spessasus/SpessaSynth/README.md

 <img src="src/website/spessasynth_logo_rounded.png" width='300' alt='SpessaSynth logo'>
 </p>

 SoundFont2 based realtime synthetizer and MIDI player written in JavaScript using Web Audio API.
-Can also be used as a synthesis library.
+Can also be used as a library for playing/rendering WAV and MIDI files.

 ![SpessaSynth Promotional Image](https://github.com/spessasus/SpessaSynth/assets/95608008/e2e6c4c6-0762-4c11-8887-a2318d431854)